 Then in strides Dirk the Daring, full screen, fully-animated by Don Bluth's new studio (himself fresh out of Disney Animation!), challenging you to help him through beautifully drawn (and often creepy) dungeons and traps to save the Princess Daphne (who is teased to be more than a little attractive) from an enormous and clever dragon.
 It has also been widely credited with being the first game to cost 50 cents a play rather than 25 cents.
 (It was the first one I saw.)

 The play style was brand new too.
 The video would play out, and at an appropriate point, you'd be cued to make an input.
-You had a four way joystick and a sword button, and at any given point only one input would be correct.
+You had a single joystick and a sword button, and at any given point generally only one input would be correct (some scenes did allow multiple solutions).
 Get it right, and Dirk would continue.
 Get it wrong - or respond too slowly - and Dirk would suffer a horrible, sometimes amusing, fully animated death.

 Or you could play Nintendo's Mario Bros (which was a very good game, don't get me wrong).